 In terms of the Service's commitment to ensuring the safety of all consumer products sold in Newcastle, which include toys through to electrical products we continued to carry out on a risk assessed basis, visits to all business premises in Newcastle.
-The Service also in 2018/2019 developed a number of safety campaigns, with the prime purpose of raising consumer awareness of specific and important safety issues.
-These safety campaigns included:
+The Service also in 2019/2020 continued to support the development of a number of national safety campaigns, with the prime purpose of raising consumer awareness of specific and important safety issues.
+These national safety campaigns promoted by the Office for Product Safety and Standards included seasonal campaigns aimed at consumers during Halloween, the 5 November and Christmas.